AndyIbanez/andyibanez-com/content/posts/intercepting-network-mitmproxy.md

 # Quick Introduction

 `mitmproxy` is a proxy tool.
-It's features are spread across three different command line utilities:
+Its features are spread across three different command line utilities:

 * `mitmproxy`: Interactive man-in-the-middle proxy for HTTP and HTTPS with a console interface.
 * `mitmdump`: Command line version of `mitmproxy`.
 Think tcpdump for HTTP.